preignition/program-user-guide/docs/app/survey/tutorial/session-2-adding-accessibility-options.md

 description: Learn how to add accessibility features such as sign language, Easy Read, Read Aloud, and voice recording to your survey.
 ---

-# Session 2: Adding Accessibility Options
+# Training Course Session 2: Adding Accessibility Options

 ## Overview